johnnymast/imap/README.md

 - [ ] CAPABILITY needs to be properly parsed.
 - [ ] Add option to options to keep the connection alive after one connection
 - [ ] UNSUBSCRIBE is unconfirmed to work alto implemented.
+- [ ] Add missing Argument exception to the commands (MissingArgumentException)